Fuel Tech Experts

 Turbo Cleaning and Turbo Cleaners

-Not a week passes where we are not asked by a consumer or repair garage to recommend a solution for clogged turbo chargers, particularly variable vane equipped units on diesel engines.
+Not a week passes without us being asked by a customer or repair garage to recommend a solution for sticky turbocharger vanes on diesel engines.

 Understanding the Situation:

-With diesel engines, the most common issue is the accumulation of carbon on the variable vanes mechanism resulting in sticking or complete seizure.
-This creates either an under-boost or over-boost condition, usually resulting in an engine warning light and tripping the limp home mode, restricting the vehicle to low power and 2.5k to 3k RPM.
+The most common issue with turbos on diesel engines is carbon accumulation on the variable vanes mechanism, resulting in sticking vanes or complete seizure.
+This creates either an under-boost or over-boost condition, usually resulting in an engine warning light and tripping the limp home mode, restricting the vehicle to low power and sub 2.5k RPM.

 Why do turbochargers accumulate deposits in the first place?

-1. Accumulated deposits in the fuel system and combustion area will result in a lower quality of combustion resulting in additional hydrocarbons that will deposit in the post-combustion regions such as the turbocharger.
+1. Accumulated deposits in the fuel system and combustion area will result in lower-quality combustion, resulting in additional hydrocarbons that will deposit in the post-combustion regions, such as the turbocharger.

 From the above, you can see that there are several contributory factors.